- Minor Programs

 (a) All Minor Programs must establish a procedure for notification of each Minor’s parents/legal guardians in the event of an emergency, and must obtain and keep accessible contact information for Minors’ parents/legal guardians, as well as emergency contact information in the event the parents/legal guardians are unavailable.
 All parents/legal guardians of Minors must be provided with contact information of appropriate staff of the Minor Program in order to contact Minors while the Minor Program is in session.
 All parents/legal guardians must be advised of this procedure in writing prior to the participation of the minors in the Minor Program.

 (b) All Minor Programs must obtain: (i) authorization from all Minors’ parents/legal guardians to permit transportation of Minors to local hospitals as deemed necessary; (ii) authorization for emergency medical treatment in the event the parents/legal guardians or their designated emergency contact are not available; and (iii) disclosure of any allergies or other medical condition or physical limitation that might impact participation in the Minor Program.
 In the event any Minors require administration of medicines while participating in the Minor Program, necessary procedures must be established, which may include guidance from Health Services.

-(c) For residential Minor Programs in College facilities, Minor Programs must, prior to commencing, provide a list of all program participants and a directory of program staff to Wheaton College Public Safety which must include for all Minors, their name; room assignment; age; address; and contact information of their parent/legal guardian and emergency contact.
+(c) For residential Minor Programs in College facilities, Minor Programs must, prior to commencing, provide a list of all program participants and a directory of program staff to Wheaton College Campus Safety which must include for all Minors, their name; room assignment; age; address; and contact information of their parent/legal guardian and emergency contact.